Summary

 To be eligible, candidate must:

-- Hold a bachelor’s degree (or equivalent) in food science, nutrition science, health sciences, biology, biochemistry, microbiology, biomedical science or related disciplines with a minimum average of 70% (B) calculated according to the graduate studies guidelines.
+- Hold a bachelor’s degree (or equivalent) in food science, nutrition science, health sciences, biology, biochemistry, microbiology, biomedical science or related disciplines with a minimum average of 70% (B) calculated according to the University of Ottawa guidelines.

 Note: International candidates must check the admission equivalencies for the diploma they received in their country of origin.